WM-MoE: Weather-aware Multi-scale Mixture-of-Experts for Blind Adverse Weather Removal: Introduction

 \section{Introduction}

-In autonomous driving visual perception tasks, adverse weather could have a severe impact on the imaging quality of traditional cameras, leading to the degradation of algorithm performance.
-Thus, the adverse weather removal task is significant.

-In autonomous driving scenarios, existing methods have limitations in two aspects.
-One is that the modeling of weather conditions is relatively simple.
-In the real world, the categories of weather are unpredictable, and different types of adverse weather often co-occur.

-Currently, weather removal methods can be roughly divided into three types: task-specific methods, task-agnostic methods, and multi-task-in-one methods.
-The \textbf{task-specific} methods are designed for a specific kind of weather, such as rain~\cite{jiang2020multi, li2018recurrent, ren2019progressive}, haze~\cite{qu2019enhanced, liu2019griddehazenet, dong2020multi, qin2020ffa, wu2021contrastive}, and snow~\cite{liu2018desnownet, chen2020jstasr, chen2021all}.
-These methods are difficult to perform well on other tasks due to their weather-related inductive bias. \textbf{Task-agnostic} methods have a unified scheme for different tasks but need to be trained separately~\cite{zamir2021multi,chen2021hinet, liang2021swinir, zamir2022restormer}.
-We need to select specific parameters according to the weather type.
-Thus, the application of task-agnostic methods is also limited. \textbf{Multi-task-in-one} method can remove different types of weather using a single set of parameters~\cite{chen2021ipt, valanarasu2022transweather, chen2022unified}, but there are still some aspects that can be improved.
-The schemes of perceiving weather types in existing methods are complex and inflexible, and hybrid weather conditions are not considered.
+In autonomous driving scenarios, adverse weather could severely impact the imaging quality of cameras, leading to the degradation of AI performance~\cite{liu2023deep}.
+Thus, adverse weather removal is a crucial technique for autonomous driving.
+Most existing methods handle different weather types separately, such as deraining, desnowing, and dehazing.
+They can be divided into three categories: task-specific, task-agnostic, and multi-task-in-one methods.
+The task-specific methods are designed for a specific type of weather, such as deraining~\cite{jiang2020multi, li2018recurrent, ren2019progressive, yu2021single, yang2021end, wang2020deep}, dehazing~\cite{liu2019griddehazenet, dong2020multi, qin2020ffa, wu2021contrastive, li2022usid, lin2022msaff, shin2021region, hu2019adaptive, song2017single}, and desnowing~\cite{liu2018desnownet, chen2020jstasr, chen2021all}.
+These methods have a weather-related inductive bias, making them difficult to perform well on other tasks.
+Task-agnostic methods have a unified solution to different tasks but need to be trained separately~\cite{zamir2021multi, liang2021swinir, zamir2022restormer}, and need users to select specific parameters according to the weather type.
+The applications of task-agnostic methods are quite limited.
+Hence, their usefulness is limited as well.
+Multi-task-in-one methods can handle different types of weather using a single set of parameters~\cite{chen2021ipt, valanarasu2022transweather, chen2022unified, kulkarni2022unified}, but they still have several limitations.
+For example, the schemes of defining weather types in existing methods are complex, and mixed weather types are not considered.
+BIDeN~\cite{han2022blind} formulates the real-world mixture weather removal as a blind image decomposition task.
+During training, the multi-domain GAN-based model requires each weather component, which is not available in real scenarios, thus limiting its applicability.

-The other limitation is lacking consideration of downstream tasks.
-The performance of autonomous driving vision tasks is often embodied by downstream tasks, such as segmentation and detection.
-However, existing weather removal methods mainly focus on metrics for the signal fidelity of the restored images, and images' perceptual quality is not completely consistent with signal fidelity~\cite{zhang2021just}.
-Overall, the research topics can be summarized in fig.\ref{fig:method_intro}.